A Little Faster

-A Little Faster is the second studio album by American alternative rock band There for Tomorrow.
+A Little Faster is the second studio album by American rock band There for Tomorrow.
 It was released on June 9, 2009, through Hopeless Records.
-It debuted on June 27 at #181 in the Billboard 200, #9 Heatseekers Albums and #37 in the Independent Album scharts of Billboard.
+It debuted on June 27 at #181 in the Billboard 200, #9 Heatseekers Albums and #37 in the Independent Album charts of Billboard.
 It stayed for 6 weeks in the Heatseekers chart.
 It was released in the UK on April 5, 2010.
 It reached #63 on Alternative iTunes UK.
 The first single of the album was "A Little Faster".
 Later followed by the second single "Deathbed".

 Track listing

 There was also a B-Side bonus track on the A Little Faster album that was featured on the "Another Hopeless Summer 2010" compilation and available for download on iTunes called "9 To 5".